Connecting an editor with Preflight to a Shopify product

 - Click Connect > Save.

-Next, watch this video to see the whole process of creating a template for adding preflight capabilities to your product:
+Next, watch this video to see the whole process of creating a specification for adding preflight capabilities to your product:

 Testing the editor integration